 Avian Anatomy Aids Endoscopic Procedures

-Birds' natural advantages make them ideal candidates for endoscopy.
+Birds' unique anatomy and physiology make them perfect candidates for endoscopy.

 Birds' unique anatomy and physiology make them perfect candidates for endoscopy.
 They have air sacs in addition to lungs but they don't have diaphragms.
 Mammals must have carbon dioxide pumped into their peritoneal cavities in order to more easily identify organs through endoscopy.
 This is not required, nor advised, in avian species, because of the natural inflation of the air sacs.